5 Card Draw

 5 Card Draw Rules

-5 Card Draw is what’s considered a “blind” game, which means that there are two designated players who must post blind bets before the game begins.
-This is to generate action and give players something to fight for.
-Now, it’s evident that whoever has to post these blinds is at a disadvantage, so these positions are determined by the dealer button that moves one position clockwise around the table after every hand.
-The two players to the left of the button must post the small and big blind.
+Five Card Draw is what’s considered a “blind” game, meaning there are two designated players who must post blind bets before the game begins.
+This creates initial action and gives players something to fight for.
+Since posting blinds is a disadvantage, these positions are determined by the dealer button, which moves one position clockwise around the table after each hand.
+The two players to the left of the button post the small and big blinds.
 The small blind comes from the player to the left of the button, and the big blind comes from the player to the left of the small blind.
 The size of these blind bets is determined before the start of the game.

-To determine which player starts the game with the dealer button, players draw cards (or are dealt a card face up by the dealer).
-The player with the highest card starts the game with the button.
-In the event of a tie, the winner is determined by the suit of the card, with spades being the best, then hearts, then diamonds, then clubs.
+To determine which player starts with the dealer button, players draw cards (or are dealt a card face up by the dealer).
+The player with the highest card starts with the button.
+In the case of a tie, suits are ranked from best to worst as follows: spades, hearts, diamonds, and clubs.

 After the button has been determined and the blinds are posted, the cards are dealt.
 Each player is dealt one card at a time face down, starting with the player in the small blind.
 Then, the cards are dealt clockwise around the table until each player has five cards.
 Once every player has received their cards, the first betting round can begin.